akeneo/pim-community-dev/README.md

  - Apache mod rewrite enabled
  - Java JRE (for compressing the JavaScript via YUI Compressor)

-Akeneo PIM is based on Symfony 2, Doctrine 2 and [OroPlatform][3].
+Akeneo PIM is based on Symfony 2, Doctrine 2 and [Oro Platform][3].
 These dependencies will be installed automatically with [Composer][2].

 ## Web browsers
- - tested : Chrome & Firefox
+ - tested: Chrome & Firefox
- - supported : IE 10, Safari
+ - supported: IE 10, Safari
- - not supported : IE < 10
+ - not supported: IE < 10

 Installation instructions
 -------------------------